Zilliqa/apidocs/source/index.html.md

 }
 ```

-Returns details of a Transaction by its hash.
+Returns the details of a Transaction by its hash.

 ### HTTP Request